-The \$40 million MYRP for South Sudan was approved in June 2023 and is being implemented for 3 years by Save the Children, Finn Church Aid, and the Norwegian Refugee Council.
-It is the second phase of the MYRP, and the figure below shows the shift in focus toward equitable programming.
-43% of the programme budget and its results have a targeted focus on improving gender-equitable education, access and retention, and holistic learning.
-Targeted and transformative approach for girls and boys with disabilities, girl learners, and pregnant girls and young mothers are emphasized in the MYRP document via dedicated result statement.
-Activities that promote inclusivity include the provision of physical spaces for menstrual health and hygiene (MHH), breastfeeding and baby changing facilities, and physical access support and distribution of mobility and assistive devices for girls and boys with disabilities.
-Gender-responsive and disabilityinclusive teacher professional development activities including training on gender-based violence, mental health and psychosocial support, child protection, and climate readiness, as well as wellbeing support for teachers, are part of the programme.
-Life-skills and social emotional learning (SEL) for adolescent girls, young mothers, and pregnant girls, and comprehensive sexuality education for all are also part of the programme.
-On a system level, the MYRP works to rollout the Ministry's MHH Strategy, including the replenishment and distribution of dignity kits, and training on menstrual hygiene management for adolescent girls.
+The \$40 million MYRP for South Sudan was approved in June 2023 and is being implemented for three years by Save the Children, Finn Church Aid, and the Norwegian Refugee Council.
+It is the second phase of the MYRP, and Figure 7 shows the shift in focus toward equitable programming, 43% of the programme budget and its results have a targeted focus on improving gender-equitable education, access and retention, and holistic learning.
+Targeted and transformative approaches for girls and boys with disabilities, girl learners, and pregnant girls and young mothers are emphasized in the MYRP document, in a dedicated result statement.
+Activities that promote inclusivity include the provision of physical spaces for menstrual health and hygiene (MHH), breastfeeding and baby-changing facilities; and support for physical access and distribution of mobility and assistive devices for girls and boys with disabilities.
+Genderresponsive and disability-inclusive teacher professional development activities - such as training on gender-based violence, mental health and psychosocial support, child protection, and climate readiness - as well as support for teacher well-being, are part of the programme.
+Life-skills and social-emotional learning (SEL) for adolescent girls, young mothers, and pregnant girls, and comprehensive sexuality education for all are also part of the programme.
+On a system level, the MYRP works to roll out the Ministry of Health's MHH strategy, including the replenishment and distribution of dignity kits, and training on menstrual hygiene management for adolescent girls.

 FIGURE 7.
-Percentage distribution of MYRP budgets, by education outcome, 2019 and 2023, South Sudan
+Percentage distribution of MYRP budgets, by education outcome, South Sudan, 2019 and 2023